microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

 Now that your bot has been written, updated, and tested, the final step is to test it outside the debugger in a connected channel.

 <a name="Exercise7"></a>
-## Exercise 7: Test your bot ##
+## Exercise 7: Test the bot with Skype ##

 Once deployed, bots can be connected to channels such as Skype, Slack, Microsoft Teams, and Facebook Messenger, where you can interact with them the way you would interact with any other user.
 In this exercise, you will test your bot with Skype.

-If Skype isn't already installed on your computer, please install it now.
+1. If Skype isn't already installed on your computer, please install it now.
 You can download Skype for Windows, macOS, and Linux from https://www.skype.com/en/download-skype/skype-for-computer/.

 1. Return to your Bot Service in the Azure Portal and click **Channels**.